quicwg/multipath/draft-ietf-quic-multipath.md

 Acknowledgements of Initial and Handshake packets MUST be carried using ACK frames, as specified in {{QUIC-TRANSPORT}}.
-The ACK frames, as defined in {{QUIC-TRANSPORT}}, do not carry the Destination Connection ID Sequence Number field.
-If multipath has been successfully negotiated, ACK frames in 1-RTT packets acknowledge packets sent with the Connection ID having sequence number 0.
+The ACK frames, as defined in {{QUIC-TRANSPORT}}, do not carry the Destination Connection ID Sequence Number field to identify the packet number space.
+If the multipath extension has been successfully negotiated, ACK frames in 1-RTT packets acknowledge packets sent with the Connection ID having sequence number 0.